 - Are taxes a consideration?

 Each consideration will likely take some thought.
-And the answers will determine the type of policies you should consider.
+There are significantly different features when it comes to term versus permanent life insurance.
+And the answers to these considerations will determine the type of policies you should consider.

 Providing for dependents